wajahatshaw/school-transportation-system/lib/RLS_IMPLEMENTATION.md

-# Row Level Security (RLS) Implementation Guide
+# Database-Level Tenant Isolation Implementation

-This document explains how database-enforced tenant isolation is implemented using Postgres Row Level Security (RLS) and session variables.
+This document explains how tenant isolation is enforced at the database level using triggers and views.

 ## Architecture Overview

 ### Key Principles

-1. **Database-Enforced Security**: All tenant isolation is enforced at the database level via RLS policies, not in application code.
+1. **Database-Enforced Security**: All tenant isolation is enforced at the database level, not in application code.

 2. **Session Variables**: Postgres session variables (`app.current_tenant_id`, `app.current_user_id`, `app.current_user_ip`) are set at the start of each transaction.

-3. **No Application-Level Filtering**: Prisma queries do NOT include `where: { tenantId }` clauses.
-RLS automatically filters results.
+3. **Triggers for Writes**: Database triggers enforce tenant isolation for INSERT/UPDATE/DELETE operations.

+4. **Views for Reads**: Database views filter results by tenant for SELECT operations.

-4. **Trigger-Based Audit Logging**: All audit logs are created by database triggers, not application code.
+5. **Trigger-Based Audit Logging**: All audit logs are created by database triggers automatically.

 ## How It Works